michaelmass/ghf/README.md

 ### merge

 `merge` rule merges the structured content of a file with the provided structured content.
-This will do a merge of data structures like JSON, YAML, etc.
+This will do a merge of data structures like JSON & YAML.

 ### exec